Whittingham railway station

-Whittingham is a closed station on the Main North railway line in New South Wales.
+Whittingham railway station was a railway station on the Main North railway line, serving the locality of Whittingham in the Hunter Region, New South Wales.

-It opened on 6 September 1869 as Falkner's Platform.
+It opened on 6 September 1869 as Falkner's Platform (also written as Falkner's).
 It was upgraded from a platform to a station and renamed Whittingham in February 1877, at which time a ticket office and waiting room was built and stationmaster appointed.
 It was for many years the railway access point for the Singleton Army Camp.
 From 1921 to 1931, it was also an access point for the Singleton Racing Club's short-lived Whittingham Racecourse, which was adjacent to the station.
 A minor derailment occurred at the station in 1945 when a shunting engine went through the points.
-It closed at an unknown date and the station was demolished.
+It last served passengers in 1984 and the station was subsequently demolished after closure.

 Coal

-A junction was built at Whittingham in the 1970s for a coal branch to a coal mine at Mount Thorley and later for other mines.
+A junction was built at Whittingham in the 1970s for a coal branch to a coal mine at Mount Thorley and later for the Saxonvale, Wambo and Warkworth collieries.